Defining Additional Services with Docker Compose¶

-Much of ddev's customization ability and extensibility comes from leveraging features and functionality provided by Docker and Docker Compose.
-Some working knowledge of these tools is required in order to customize or extend the environment ddev provides.
+Much of DDEV’s customization ability and extensibility comes from leveraging features and functionality provided by Docker and Docker Compose.
+Some working knowledge of these tools is required in order to customize or extend the environment DDEV provides.

 To add custom configuration or additional services to your project, create docker-compose files in the

 docker-compose.override.yaml to override any configurations from the main

-Confirming docker-compose configurations
+Confirming docker-compose Configurations¶

-Provide containers with the following labels
+Provide containers with required labels:

 Exposing ports for service: you can expose the port for a service to be accessible as

-projectname.ddev.local:portNumwhile your project is running.
+projectname.ddev.site:portNumwhile your project is running.
 This is achieved by the following configurations for the container(s) being added:

 Define only the internal port in the